Nezara viridula: Life history

-Nezara viridula reproduces throughout the year in tropics.
-In temperate zones this species presents a reproductive winter diapause, associated with a reversible change of body colouration from green to brown or russet.
+Nezara viridula reproduces throughout the year in the tropics.
+In temperate zones this species exhibits a reproductive winter diapause associated with a reversible change of body colouration from green to brown or russet.

-When ready to mate N.viridula sound 100 Hz vibration with a "tymbal" composed of a fused first and second terga (not to be confused with tymbal of cicadas) that allow bi-directional communication to any Nezara standing on the same plant so they could find each other.
+When ready to mate N. viridula produce 100 Hz vibrations with a "tymbal" composed of fused first and second terga (not to be confused with tymbal of cicadas) that allow bi-directional communication to any Nezara standing on the same plant so they could find each other.
 The female lays 30 to 130 eggs at a time, in the form of an egg mass glued firmly to the bottom of a leaf.
-The eggs are barrel-shaped, with an opening on the top.
+The eggs are barrel-shaped with an opening on the top.
 The eggs take between 5 and 21 days to develop, depending on the temperature.
-The newborn larvae gather near the empty eggs and do not feed until three days later, after the first moult.
+The newborn nymphs gather near the empty eggs and do not feed until three days later, after the first moult.
 They moult five times before reaching maturity, increasing in size each time.
-Each instar stage lasts about a week, except for the last one before the metamorphosis, which is a day longer.
+Each instar stage lasts about a week, except for the last one which is a day longer.
 Up to four generations can develop in one year, with eggs developing into adults in as few as 35 days in mid-summer.
-Up until their third moult the larvae aggregate together on the host plant, the purpose of this aggregation is probably pooling of chemical defenses against predators, for example ants.
+Up until their third moult the nymphs aggregate together on the host plant; the purpose of this aggregation is probably pooling of chemical defenses against predators such as ants.